Matiimov/CustomCuisine-Website-Project/README.md

 # Custom Cuisine Website

 Static marketing page for a fictional AI-powered meal plan service.
-Built with semantic HTML and modern CSS—no build tools or other dependencies.
+Built with semantic HTML and modern CSS - no build tools or other dependencies.

 ## Screenshots